yanlilab/fastcov/MANUAL.md

-# fastcov - Fast Covariant Mutation Detector v1.0
+# fastcov - Fast Covariant Mutation Detector v1.01

+Fast Covariant Mutation Detector. http://yanlilab.github.io/fastcov

 ## Introduction

-Covariant mutation is very important to maintain the structural characteristics and consequently to maintain the protein conformational and functional stability.
-We developed a novel algorithm to identify correlated changes by using an *independent pair model* followed by a *correlated tandem model*.
+Covariant mutations are very important to maintain the structural characteristics and consequently to maintain the protein conformational and functional stability.
+In this study, we developed a novel algorithm to identify correlated changes by using an independent pair model followed by a correlated tandem model.

-By contrast to other complex methods, the lightweight fast `fastcov` algorithm significantly improves the processing effect.
-By the applications on the genotyping, phylogeny and divergence analysis, the results demonstrate that this approach has an excellent performance to detect covariant residue patterns.
-Based on the covariant information, the clustering performance reached a sensitivity of 99.42%, a specificity of 99.94% and an accuracy of 99.77%.
+Fastcov is based on a correlation idea of interaction restriction among site-residue elements, which is very suitable for natural co-variances analysis.
+In contrast to other complex methods, the lightweight and fast Fastcov algorithm significantly improves the processing efficiency.

+By tests on the genotyping, phylogeny and divergence analysis, the results demonstrated that this approach has an excellent performance on detecting covariant residue patterns.
+Based on the covariant pattern clustering, the genotyping performance reached a sensitivity of 99.42%, a specificity of 99.94% and an accuracy of 99.77%; The covariant patterns displayed co-evolutionary modes corresponding to the phylogeny tree;
+Moreover, it found an important evidence involving in the structural stability of protein during the evolution.
+As an original algorithm, Fastcov provides not only a fast and reliable approach to achieve the data analysis, but also much more powerful functions including multiple variance detection and evolutionary classification.

 ## Installation